· · ·

 Distant green cliffs and ocean visible from the Mount Tapyas lookout in Coron.

-The best way, however, is to take a multi-day island hopping expedition with Big Dream Boatman.
+Another alternative – and my favourite option – is to take a multi-day island hopping expedition from Coron to El Nido with Big Dream Boatman.

 A row of traditional bamboo tukka huts sit on a beach in Palawan.

-The Big Dream Boatman tour:
+The Big Dream Boatman tour

-• Runs in either direction between Coron and El Nido
+• Runs in either direction between Coron and El Nido.

-• Includes a 4D-3N expedition
+• Includes a 4D-3N expedition.

-• Snorkelling, watersports and glamping
+• Snorkelling, watersports and glamping.

-• Great value for money
+• Great value for money.

 Where to Stay in Puerto Princesa

-Puerto Princesa has plenty of stunning hotels and resorts.
-It’s a bit short on hostels but you can easily get a great deal on a budget hotel especially if you’re booking your Puerto Princesa itinerary last-minute.
+It’s a bit short on hostels, but you can easily get a great deal on a budget hotel especially if you’re booking your Puerto Princesa itinerary last-minute.

 1. Puerto Princesa city